Harry Potter and the Promising Debut

 Chris Columbus’s approach to adapting the generationally important book series is certainly a bit broken as a film qua film.
-Its slavish devotion to the source text prevents narrative momentum, its stabs at whimsy and gawking wonder clashes with the buckets of story it must rush through and the uninspired special effects.
+Its slavish devotion to the source text prevents narrative momentum, its stabs at whimsy and gawking wonder clash with the buckets of story it must rush through and the uninspired special effects.
 And while a few scenes feel genuinely tense and inspired, plenty more are perfunctory or downright clunky.

 A few things that Columbus and co. get right: